 Wat Arun or the ‘Temple of the Dawn’ is one of the most spectacular visiting spots in Bangkok, Thailand.
 The sky-touching tower of the Wat Arun glitters every morning when the sun ray touches the apex of the tower and it happens for the inlaid porcelain fragments brought from China.
 This is a unique landmark in Thailand and is found in most advertising materials of Bangkok including brochures, film reels, postcards etc.

-History of Wat Arun:
+History of Wat Arun (Temple of Dawn):

-Wat Arun is a wonderful temple in Bangkok, Thailand.
+Wat Arun (Temple of Dawn) is a wonderful temple in Bangkok, Thailand.
 Commoners have named the temple as the Temple of the Dawn since the first sun rays, in every morning, glitter on the temple 70 meters high tower which is covered with porcelain that reflects the sun lights.
 The temple is a unique landmark in Thailand and been already used in different advertisements.
 The name – Arun has been derived from a Hindu god Aruna who is often compared as the rays of a rising sun or the god of the dawn.
-The temple experienced several movements during the reign of different kings and was also deserted for longer period.
-Later, the king Rama II restored it to the current location.
-An extended pagoda is also attached with the temple.
-The central prang is the most attractive feature of the Wat Arun which is covered with colorful porcelain and about 218 feet in height.
+The temple was built in the 17th century and the current idiosyncratic features were added in the beginning of 19th century when the King Rama the second was on throne.
+Earlier, there was a typical Buddhist temple on the site of the Wat Arun with the title of Wat Makok.

 The Buddha image is told that was shaped by the King Rama II and his remaining is buried under the Buddha image base.
 Construction of the temple prangs began in the reign of King Rama II and was completed in 1851 by King Rama III.

-Travel Guide information of Wat Arun:
+Travel Guide information of Wat Arun (Temple of Dawn):

 Located at the West bank of Chao Phraya River, the Wat Arun is accessible from different routes and just opposite direction to Wat Pho.
 Hiring a boat (water taxi) from the Sappham Taksin boat pier is the best way to reach the temple as it is on river bank.
 Service boats are available to cross the river, and you are to cross the river from one side to the other for a small fare to reach the temple.
 Ferry service is also available on the Chao Phraya River.
 Besides, local shuttle boats with yellow or orange flags will also take you to the temple.

-Culture & Customs of Wat Arun:
+Culture & Customs of Wat Arun (Temple of Dawn):

 The temple is opened every day.
 Its opening hour begins from 8.30 am and closes by 5.30 pm.
 A foreign visitor is to pay 100 baht for entrance at the temple and it is without charge for the Thais.
 This is a sacred place for the Buddhists and they come to pray here frequently.
 So, you should put the right attires (especially full length dresses) before you enter at the temple.
 The souvenir shop sells stuffs at a reasonable rate.
 Facilities inside the temple like restrooms are of world class and neat.